JohnNooney/grpc-demo/README.md

 - Download the JSON key file for the service account.
 This will be used for the Jenkins pipeline setup.
 See [Jenkins - Credentials - GCP](./Jenkins/README.md#gcp)

-### Enable GKE API
+### Enable APIs
+#### GKE
 - In the GCP Console, navigate to the API & Services > Dashboard.
-- Enable the Kubernetes Engine API for the project.
+- Search for and enable the Kubernetes Engine API

 ### Deployment
 - Follow the steps here [IaC](./IaC/README.md)

+# Future Improvements
+- HTTPs communication so Server and Client services can communicate securely.
+- Introduce an Ansible vault to store secrets
+- Add a domain to the Server for accessability and CA signed certificates
+- Add more Client applications written in different languages to demonstrate the adapability of grpc